-If you have a specific color scheme in mind and like your trees realistic, then PVC is a good choice.
-It’s versatile color and realism-wise.
-Remember though that it doesn’t have the shine of a tinsel Christmas tree.
+If you have a specific color scheme in mind and like your trees realistic, then a PVC Christmas tree is a good choice.
+Remember though that it doesn’t have the shine of tinsel on a Christmas tree.

 You know the answer is no, but PVC Christmas trees sure look it.
 Especially when they’re a blend of other materials like PE (polyethelene).
 In fact, many mimic the appearance of live trees.
 Realistic Needle trees are great examples.

 Check out the Oh Christmas Tree.
 It’s a replica of the white spruce from the forest green tips to the upward sweep of its branches.